MathIsLife/mathislife.github.io/README.md

 Personal blog sort of thing.
+Used Jekyll-Minimal theme.